Plenty of Space and Unparalleled Access

 Nearby Interstates connect you to regional and national markets

-Gadsden County, Florida is located in a sweet spot of connectivity, making it an ideal location for distribution and fulfillment centers.
+We’re located in a sweet spot of connectivity, making it an ideal location for distribution and fulfillment centers served by all brands of heavy-duty vehicle sales and service.
 Interstates 65, 75, and 85 are just a short drive away.
 They offer easy access in all directions as far north as Canada and throughout most of the eastern seaboard.
 North Florida’s Interstate 10 corridor runs the entire length of the county.
 It quickly connects Gadsden County businesses from the Atlantic to the Pacific coasts.
 And, with four interchanges that lead to U.S. highway connectors, getting trucks on the road is fast and easy.

 Port, Rail and Air connections